 - Carolyn Tastad, Group President for North America at Procter & Gamble

-- Margot Wallström, former Foreign Minister of Sweden
+- Margot Wallström, former Deputy Prime Minister of Sweden

 During the Beijing +25 event, a cohort of NGO leaders and activists met virtually to exchange ideas as part of a strategic review of the Beijing Platform.

 In her opening remarks, Melanne Verveer, the first U.S. Ambassador for Global Women’s Issues and current Executive Director of the GIWPS, told the group “Although the Platform for Action was adopted 25 years ago and there has been genuine progress, significant gaps remain in achieving the goal of gender equality.
 The Beijing+25 Initiative draws on the experiences, insights and lessons of global women leaders who are working to overcome obstacles and accelerate progress in their communities.
 Together, we can chart the way forward.”

 Over the summer, the group will identify the largest gaps in progress on the Beijing Platform and most promising opportunities to accelerate the closing of these gaps.
 With the series of recommendations for cross-cutting levers and entry points for closing these gaps that are critical to accelerating and sustaining progress for women and girls, the forthcoming report will establish an organizing framework for gender equality in a Covid-19 world.
 The goal will be to create a new galvanizing call to action that captures this unique moment to build a global community – with the Beijing Declaration and Platform for Action at the center – in which everyone, especially women and girls, can be hopeful about the future.